 Validate International Bank Account Numbers (IBAN) with country-specific checks

-• MOD-97 checksum verification
+- MOD-97 checksum verification (ISO 13616)

-• Real-time validation and error reporting
+- Real-time validation with detailed error reporting

 How to Use IBAN Validator